The 22 Most Exciting Museums in New York

 Additionally, there are always temporary exhibits on public transportation.

-Tickets for the New York Transit Museum cost 10 dollars per person and can only be purchased on location.
+Tickets for the New York Transit Museum cost 10 dollars per person and can be purchased on location or on the website.

 Mondays to thursdays closed